SolidBlock-cn/BRRP/README-en.md

 This mod tries to reduce incompatible changes to ARRP, so no classes, fields or methods are deleted; they are just deprecated.
 If some mods apply mixins on ARRP, the mod may have some issues when run on BRRP, but the probability of this has been as reduced as possible.

-As this mod is still under development, the way of making your mod depend on this mod is not provided, and nor is the download.
-However, source code is provided and published under the MPL license.
+This mod is open-source and published under the MPLv2 license.

 Relations of this mod and ARRP: